 COMM 388: Ritual Communication (Paxton)

 This course explores the significance of rituals as communicative events in contemporary American culture.
 We will pay particular attention to the ways in which rituals contribute to the making and re-making of social groups, be they ethnic, religious, familial, or institutional.
-And we will also attend to the obverse: the ways in which rituals create and perpetuate boundaries between "us" and "them" or between “appropriate" and "deviant" social behavior.
-Issues of race, class, gender, and sexuality will be central to our exploration of how rituals function.
-Over the course of the semester, we will analyze individual rites of passage -- the quinceañera for example -- as well as rituals that mark transitions on a far larger scale such as presidential elections and inaugurations.
+And we will also attend to the obverse: the ways in which rituals create and perpetuate boundaries between "us" and "them" and between “appropriate" and "deviant" social behavior.
+Issues of race, class, gender, nationality, religion, age and sexuality will be central to our exploration of how rituals function.
+Over the course of the semester, we will analyze individual rites of passage -- from quinceañera to funerals -- as well as rituals that mark transitions on a far larger scale such as presidential inaugurations.
 We will explore rituals that unfold at the local level as well as those that most of us experience only in mediated forms.
-Students will conduct original ethnographic fieldwork and learn how to develop compelling research proposals.
+Students will get hand’s on experience conducting original ethnographic fieldwork and will learn how to develop compelling research proposals.